oss-slu/oss.slu.github.io/docs/project_dads/about.md

 ### Development Priorities

-- Complete implememting all the existing flters and statistics
+- Complete implementing all the existing flters and statistics
 - Interact with a larger set of data
 - Improve the Queries and execution time
 - Improve the UI and UX of the application